Liontrust UK Growth Fund I Inc

 Square Mile’s Opinion

 It is important to note that this fund has a quality bias and that it can be structurally absent from certain sectors, so performance should be expected to deviate from the index at times.
-Pleasingly though, since taking over the mandate in March 2009, the managers have produced a strong performance record.
+The strategy has enured a relatively tough period of performance more recently, but we retain our conviction in what we see a high quality proposition, that should perform well over the long term.

 Fund Manager’s Formal Objective